When Do Measures on the Space of Connections Support the Triad Operators of Loop Quantum Gravity?

 At this point, we are quite dissatisfied with the ratio of mathematical to physical considerations we produced in the present work.
 Our guess from the experiences with the admissibility condition is that if measures other than $\mal$ exist which have a sufficiently large number of admissible surfaces, then we are not likely to find them by chance or by changing the measures that have already been constructed just a little bit.
 Rather, one would need some idea from physics on how to construct such measures.
 If on the other hand, such measures do not exist, we would like to better understand why this is so from the point of view of a physicist.
 The works \cite{V2,V3,Glimm:1987ng} among other things, take first steps in this direction.
 In any case, many interesting questions are still to be investigated, and we hope to come back to some of them in future publications. \\ \\ \\ {\bfseries Acknowledgments} \\ \\ It is a pleasure to thank Thomas Thiemann for numerous valuable discussions and suggestions concerning the present work.
 We also thank Jurek Lewandowski for helpful comments on the draft and Christian Fleischhack for pointing out a mistake in the proof of Lemma \ref{le1} in an earlier version and helping to locate the references \cite{huebsch} and \cite{grauert}.
 We are also grateful to Fotini Markopoulou for many very helpful discussions on conceptual issues in quantum gravity.
 Financial support from the Studienstiftung des Deutschen Volkes and the Max Planck-Institut f\"ur Gravitationsphysik are gratefully acknowledged.
-[2]{#2}\begingroup \endgroup
+Part of this work was also supported by the Spanish MICINN project No.\ FIS2008-06078-C03-03.
+[2]{#2} \begingroup